jbc-cp/csc202-assignments/projects/3/ass3a.md

 A Huffman Tree or HTree is a binary tree of HNode's and HLeaf's.

 * An HNode contains an occurrence count for that tree, a character, and a left and a right HTree.
-An HLeaf contains only a character and an occurrence count.
+An HLeaf contains only an occurence count and a character.
+(Note that the character stored in the node is present only to allow an unambiguous tree construction, as explained below.)

-(Note: In the given PDF, the nodes also contain a character, for use in unambiguous ordering.
-As long as we insert the trees into the sorted list in the same order, we don't need to worry about this.)

 ### Build a Huffman Tree